-This is also a new requirement, with some background.
+This is also a new requirement.
 GERS was split 3-3 on whether to incorporate a language requirement into the GE pattern.
 All members agreed upon the transformative impact of language learning for students, but some were daunted by implementation hurdles - particularly the very different required high school background for "native" CSU students versus transfer students.

-Global Awareness is a compromise that provides a wider breadth of means to address some of the educational goals of language learning.
+Global Awareness is a compromise that provides a wider breadth of means to address some of the educational goals of language learning and a key capacity for 21st century college graduates.
 Without this compromise, GERS would have adopted a language requirement.

-• American Institutions (2 courses)
+American Institutions (2 courses)